AA0100000101000001/Omnitrix/README.md

 * Ability to go into Deep Sleep Mode after a short time of inactivity

 # To Do List:
-✅ Use Micro switches instead of Encoder
+- [x] Use Micro switches instead of Encoder
-✅ Power reduction code
+- [x] Power reduction code
-✅ Make Schematic using EasyEDA
+- [x] Make Schematic using EasyEDA
-✅ Rewrite code to use GPIO interrupts
+- [x] Rewrite code to use GPIO interrupts
-✅ Add config file for pin selection
+- [x] Add config file for pin selection
-☐ Add Default Demo mode
+- [] Add Default Demo mode
-☐ Check current consumption
+- [] Check current consumption
-☐ Add support for ESP32-S3 Development Board
+- [] Add support for ESP32-S3 Development Board
-☐ Make PCB for ESP32-S3-LCD-1.28 1.27mm headers to 2.54mm
+- [] Make PCB for ESP32-S3-LCD-1.28 1.27mm headers to 2.54mm
-☐ Find cheaper component for sound or use passive buzzer
+- [] Find cheaper component for sound or use passive buzzer
-☐ Make rotary encoder mechanism with micro switches
+- [] Make rotary encoder mechanism with micro switches
-☐ RGB LEDs
+- [] RGB LEDs
-☐ Only enable GPIO outputs (LEDs) at the last moment
+- [] Only enable GPIO outputs (LEDs) at the last moment
-☐ Use multiple inputs to wake up from deep sleep (ext1)
+- [] Use multiple inputs to wake up from deep sleep (ext1)
-☐ Make PCB that has RGB LEDs, micro switches and speaker for ESP32-S3-LCD-1.28
+- [] Make PCB that has RGB LEDs, micro switches and speaker for ESP32-S3-LCD-1.28
-☐ Power reduction code for LCD display
+- [] Power reduction code for LCD display
-☐ Test LiPo battery with the board
+- [] Test LiPo battery with the board
-☐ Reduce size and memory usage of program sketch
+- [] Reduce size and memory usage of program sketch
-☐ Test operation when all Serial.println are removed
+- [] Test operation when all Serial.println are removed
-☐ Create the rest of the mechanisms using a CAD program
+- [] Create the rest of the mechanisms using a CAD program

 # Future Plans:
-☐ Create Omnitrix graphics for GC9A01 driver that uses library commands for animation
+- [] Create Omnitrix graphics for GC9A01 driver that uses library commands for animation
-☐ Make PCB for multiple RGB LEDs
+- [] Make PCB for multiple RGB LEDs
-☐ Test current for LED PCB
+- [] Test current for LED PCB
-☐ Make PCB that has RGB LEDs, micro switches and speaker
+- [] Make PCB that has RGB LEDs, micro switches and speaker
-☐ GPIO pins as Vcc for inputs to reduce energy when in Deep Sleep
+- [] GPIO pins as Vcc for inputs to reduce energy when in Deep Sleep
-☐ Add support for touch lcd
+- [] Add support for touch lcd
-☐ Add energy system
+- [] Add energy system
-☐ Secret combination input for Master Control Mode
+- [] Secret combination input for Master Control Mode
-☐ Smoother animation
+- [] Smoother animation
-☐ Xtra animation
+- [] Xtra animation
-☐ Download aliens from a server
+- [] Download aliens from a server
-☐ Update code with FOTA
+- [] Update code with FOTA
-☐ Rechargable battery
+- [] Rechargable battery
-☐ Download additional aliens from a server
+- [] Download additional aliens from a server
-☐ Add motor to elevate display (for fun!)
+- [] Add motor to elevate display (for fun!)
-☐ Make Omnitrix Microcontroller based on ESP32 chip
+- [] Make Omnitrix Microcontroller based on ESP32 chip
-☐ Add Menu that includes:
+- [] Add Menu that includes:
-* ☐ Time
+* - [] Time
-* ☐ Battery state
+* - [] Battery state
-* ☐ Sound options
+* - [] Sound options
-* ☐ Option to turn off LEDs
+* - [] Option to turn off LEDs
-* ☐ Options for Changing tranformation Time variables
+* - [] Options for Changing tranformation Time variables
-* ☐ Low power mode disable/enable (ULP coprossesor use in ESP-IDF)
+* - [] Low power mode disable/enable (ULP coprossesor use in ESP-IDF)
-* ☐ Demo Mode disable/enable
+* - [] Demo Mode disable/enable
-* ☐ Search for Updates
+* - [] Search for Updates